Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Simulation Results

-Since the generated multi-path channel exhibits angular sparsity, compressed sensing (CS) algorithms can be applied to exploit this sparse property, and thus achieve high-quality channel estimation.
-In the simulation, we choose two CS algorithms as baselines, namely the approximate message passing (AMP) algorithm and the orthogonal matching pursuit (OMP) algorithm.
+The sample covariance methods first compute a covariance estimate from $N_s$ history channel samples, and then apply the standard LMMSE to obtain the channel estimate.
+Since the wireless multi-path channel exhibits angular sparsity, CS algorithms can be applied to exploit this sparse property, and thus achieve high-quality channel estimation.
+In the simulation, we choose three methods as baselines, including the approximate message passing (AMP) algorithm, the orthogonal matching pursuit (OMP) algorithm, and the FBS estimator~\cite{haghighatshoar2018low}.
 The AMP algorithm is implemented according to~\cite{donoho2010message} with shrinkage parameter $\lambda=1.2$, and the OMP algorithm~\cite{do2008sparsity} is implemented with the number of path $L+1=7$, matching the SV channel generation procedure.
-All the channel estimation algorithms are evaluated by the normalized mean square error (NMSE) performance, which is defined as
+For the FBS estimator, a number of $N_s$ covariance training samples are fed into the covariance estimator before performing standard MMSE channel estimation with the estimated channel covariance matrix.
+All the channel estimators are evaluated by the normalized mean square error (NMSE) performance, which is defined as

 where the expectation $\mathbb{E}[\cdot]$ is calculated by Monte-Carlo simulations.